 Friday is the day to be in Santiago.
 From 8pm, the narrow streets of the Old Town start filling with people since both locals and tourists come here for a drink at small tapas bars.

 Some of them are so popular that you have to wait in a queue to get in and order a drink.
-Tapas are must-try there!
+Tapas are a must-try there!

 The variety of fresh seafood, vegetables, cold meats, and cheeses is quite impressive.
 Rúa do Franco and Rúa da Raíña are the best bar streets in Santiago.
 Trafalgar Bar and Taberna o Gato Negro are one of the most popular local bars in the area.